 If the recommendations above don’t pique your interest, try looking on Booking.com which has a large selection of accommodation in Norfolk, ranging from hotels to guesthouses.

 Loved Norfolk?
 How about trying Suffolk next?
 Suffolk is about as quaint as you can get as it hasn’t changed much over the decades.
 It’s wonderfully sleepy and unspoiled.
-There are lots of lovely things to do in Suffolk for families, including more lovely beaches along the Suffolk heritage coast and some of the best family-friendly gastropubs in the country. they’re quite different to the Norfolk beaches as they are mostly all shingle beaches but they are much quieter and more rustic than neighbouring Norfolk.
+There are lots of lovely things to do in Suffolk for families, including more lovely beaches along the Suffolk heritage coast and some of the best family-friendly gastropubs in the country.
+The Suffolk beaches are quite different to the Norfolk beaches as they are mostly all shingle beaches but they are much quieter and more rustic than neighbouring Norfolk.

 This post contains affiliate links.
 If you click on them, we may earn a small commission at no extra cost to you.

 If you liked this post, why not share it with friends or pin it?